Little Havana: Demographics

 As of 2000, Little Havana had a population of 49,206 residents, with 19,341 households, and 11,266 families residing in the neighborhood.
 The median household income was $15,213.16.
-The ethnic makeup of the neighborhood was 85.08% Hispanic or Latino of any race (mainly Cubans, but also many Nicaraguans and Hondurans, as well as other Latinos), 3.79% Black or African American (not including Afro-Cubans, Afro-Nicaraguans, Afro-Hondurans, and other Afro-Latinos), 10.14% Non-Hispanic White, and 0.96% of other races.
+The ethnic makeup of the neighborhood was 85.08% Hispanic or Latino of any race (mainly Cubans, but also many Nicaraguans and Honduran Americans, as well as other Latinos), 3.79% Black or African American (not including Afro-Cubans, Afro-Nicaraguans, Afro-Hondurans, and other Afro-Latinos), 10.14% Non-Hispanic White, and 0.96% of other races.

 South River Drive Historic District

 The South River Drive Historic District is a historic district within the City of Miami's Little Havana neighborhood.
 In 1987, the Miami City Commission created the locally designated district.
 Later that year, the National Park Service added the district to the National Register of Historic Places.
 Located on the eastern end of the neighborhood along the Miami River, the district is just west of Downtown Miami.
 The district includes 428, 438 Southwest 1st Street, 437 Southwest 2nd Street, 104, 109, 118 Southwest South River Drive.
 It contains 9 historic buildings.

 The South River Drive Historic District derives its significance from both its architectural and cultural history.
 Developed principally in the first two decades of the twentieth century, the historic district contains the city's oldest extant group of vernacular frame buildings near the Miami River.